obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 > - `tags` grouping option was introduced in Tasks 1.10.0.<br>
 > - `priority`, `recurring` and `recurrence` grouping options were introduced in Tasks 1.11.0.
 > - `urgency` grouping option was introduced in Tasks 3.6.0.

+## Group by File Properties

+1. `path` (the path to the file that contains the task, that is, the folder and the filename)
+1. `root` (the top-level folder of the file that contains the task, that is, the first directory in the path, which will be `/` for files in root of the vault)
+1. `folder` (the folder to the file that contains the task, which will be `/` for files in root of the vault)
+1. `filename` (the link to the file that contains the task, without the `.md` extension)
+    - Note that tasks from different notes with the same file name will be grouped together in the same group.

+> [!released]
+`root` grouping option was introduced in Tasks 1.11.0.

+1. `backlink` (the text that would be shown in the task's [[Backlinks|backlink]], combining the task's file name and heading, but with no link added)
+1. `heading` (the heading preceding the task, or `(No heading)` if there are no headings in the file)

 ## Multiple groups